Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 Get in touch text links were tested manually to ensure they direct the user to the contact page.

 Social Media links in the footer of each page were tested manually to ensure they direct the user to the correct page.
+As currently the business does not have any active social media sites these links point to the main page for each platform eg. facebook.com etc.

 Tested carousel controls left and right to ensure they moved the carousel along in the correct direction and that the captions also changed with the images.